ajpienaar/weatherapp/README.md

 # Weather App

 ## Overview
 This Weather App provides real-time weather information for various cities around the world.
-Users can select a city from a dropdown menu and view the current weather conditions including temperature, humidity, wind speed, and a general description of the weather.
+Users can select a city from a dropdown menu or select "current location" to view the current weather conditions including temperature, humidity, wind speed, and a general description of the weather.

 ### Features
-- Real-time weather data fetching from the OpenWeatherMap API.
+- Real-time weather data fetching from the OpenWeatherMap API with Geolocation.
 - Dynamic background that changes based on the current weather conditions.
 - Display of weather-related details such as temperature, wind direction, humidity, and a general overview.
 - Supports multiple major cities across the globe.